Below you'll find answers to our most frequently asked questions. Didn't find an answer to your question? Email us at email@example.com.

 What if I test positive for COVID-19?

-You will need to quarantine for 14 days.
+Let us know!
 If you are enrolled in a program that includes face-to-face instruction, please contact your professors to inform them, and they will make accommodations for you.

 If you need to withdraw from one or more classes, you may be considered for a waiver of the tuition and fees you paid this semester to be applied to the same course(s) in a future semester.
 To be considered for this waiver, please complete the Administrative Action appeal form.